 Since transport is the main cause of the pollution affecting Maidstone Borough, the Transport section of the Low Emission Strategy will be the most important.
-This section will complement other Council Policies and strategies such as the Local Plan, Local Transport Plan and the Infrastructure Delivery Plan.
-In the past, Air Quality Action Plans have tended to try to deal with the problem by reducing congestion and encouraging so called modal shift, i.e. reducing the use of private cars by encouraging increased use of public transport, walking and cycling.
-However, the emphasis of the Low Emission Strategy is different since is aimed more at tackling the vehicle emissions themselves.
+This section will complement other Council Policies and strategies such as the Local Plan, Local Transport Plan, Integrated Transport Strategy and the Infrastructure Delivery Plan.
+In the past, Air Quality Action Plans have tended to try to deal with the problem by reducing congestion, i.e. by improving the road network and flow of traffic and encouraging modal shift, i.e. reducing the use of private cars by encouraging increased use of public transport, walking and cycling.